Marc Garlasco: The Pentagon

 He worked with a defense contractor before being hired as an intelligence professional at the Defense Intelligence Agency working in the Pentagon; he survived the 9/11 attack on the building.
-He claims he was Chief of High-value targeting in The Pentagon during the Second Gulf War where he claimed to lead the effort to track and target Saddam Hussein.
-The initial targets and attack, known as the "DECAP strike", was identified by the CIA and the actual attacks were planned by TLAM and F-117 (see:Dora Farms).
+He claims he was Chief of high-value targeting in The Pentagon during the Iraq War where he claims that he led the effort to track and target Saddam Hussein.
+The initial targets and attack, known as the "DECAP strike", was identified by the CIA, and the actual attacks were planned by TLAM and F-117 (see:Dora Farms).

 Garlasco was a member of the Operation Desert Fox (Iraq) Battle Damage Assessment team in 1998, led a Pentagon Battle Damage Assessment team to Kosovo in 1999 and recommended several thousand aimpoints on targets during military operations in Iraq and Serbia.
 Later that year Garlasco debriefed Iraqi nationals to gather intelligence about Saddam Hussein.
 He described it as "contingency planning for a war that was probably never going to be fought."
 He also participated in over 50 interrogations as a subject matter expert.
 In total, Garlasco served for seven years in the Pentagon.

 In 2003, Garlasco was responsible for dropping two, laser-guided, 500-kilogram bombs on a house in the Tuwaisi, neighborhood of Basra, Iraq, that he believed to contain Saddam Hussein's cousin Ali Hassan al-Majid, also known as Chemical Ali, the man responsible for launching poison gas attacks on Kurds in Iraq beginning in 1988.
 Watching the attack via satellite form a room in the Pentagon, Garlasco threw his arms in the air and shouted: "I just blew up Chemical Ali!"
 However, Chemical Ali was not in the house; 17 other people were killed instead.
 Garlasco left his Pentagon job in 2003 two weeks after the failed attack to take a position as senior military analyst at Human Rights Watch.